Tara Dragas

 Tara Dragas (born 17 February 2007) is an Italian individual rhythmic gymnast of Montenegrin-Slovenian descent.
 She is the 2022 European ribbon junior silver medalist.

-At the national level, she is the 2025 Italian all-around silver medalist, the 2022 Italian Junior champion and a two-time (2020, 2021) Italian Junior silver medalist.
+At the national level, she is a two-time (2025, 2026) Italian all-around silver medalist, the 2022 Italian Junior champion and a two-time (2020, 2021) Italian Junior silver medalist.

 Personal life

 Her mother, Špela Dragaš, is her coach and also the head coach of the Associazione Sportiva Udinese, where Dragas trains.
 Her father, Sasha Dragas, is a Croatian born Montenegrin singer and actor from the village of Dragaši.
 She has an older brother, Marko.
 Her maternal family comes from the Slovene minority in Italy.
 She fluently speaks three languages: Italian, Slovenian, and English.

 Career

-Drags took up rhythmic gymnastics at the age of four at the Associazione Sportiva Udinese.
+Dragas took up rhythmic gymnastics at the age of four at the Associazione Sportiva Udinese.
 In her younger years, she also competed in Slovenia, representing KRG Narodni dom.
 She won the Slovenian National Championship title three times (2015–2017) in the girls' category.
 Afterward, she began participating in Italian national competitions.